sourcegraph/handbook/content/people-ops/travel.md

 ## 4. Business/customer travel

-For teammates with business-related travel requirements, trips will be fully paid pending manager/director approval in addition to above budgets.
+For teammates with business-related travel requirements aligned with Company goals, trips will be fully paid pending manager/director approval in addition to above budgets.
 We would include the following types of meetups:

 - Customer Champion meetups
 - Director to Executive level meetups (no approval required)
 - Marketing conferences
 - Regional Sales Kickoff (Sales, Sales Ops, CE included)
+- Conference speaking engagement conferences

 ## 5. Professional development stipend and educational travel